Tofigh-Tevfik/ydlidar_x4_project/README.md

 ## Upcoming Updates

 The project is complete in its current form, but the following documentation efforts are planned:
 - **Project Summary Document**: A detailed report summarizing the project’s architecture, implementation, and lessons learned.
+(Done)
 - **Demonstrative Video**: A short video showcasing the LiDAR data acquisition, ZeroMQ messaging, and SFML visualization in action.

 > No additional code updates are planned at this time.